Eschatologue/CM_wiki/docs/class/ranger/spellbreaker.md

 ### Level 11: Spellbane

 You are an unparalleled hunter of mages.
-Whenever you hit a creature with a weapon attack or **:rsc-a: Unarmed Strike**{ .rsc } (Damage), you can expend a level 1+ spell slot to deal bonus **:dmg-force: Force**{.dmg-force} damage to your target equal to `1d8` per level of the spell slot you expended.
+Whenever you hit a creature with a weapon attack or **:rsc-a: Unarmed Strike**{.rsc} (Damage), you can expend a level 1+ spell slot to deal bonus **:dmg-force: Force**{.dmg-force} damage to your target equal to `1d8` per level of the spell slot you expended.

 Moreover, when you cast [:spell-lv3: Dispel Magic] or [:spell-lv3: Counterspell], it gains the following effects.